cotodevel/snakegl/README.md

   After that, everytime you want to remoteboot a TGDS Project, repeat the last 2 steps. ;-)

 Note:
 - /release folder has the latest binary precompiled for your convenience.
+Copy all contents from either /arm7dldi-ntr or /arm7dldi-twl folder depending on NintendoDS model.
 - Preferably, use toolchaingenericds-multiboot and load snakeGL from there.
 It's guaranteed to work.

 Audio track is [Electrical Stud - PHHHP!
 Plus] by Ron Jarzombek, a genius composer. (guitars)